open/close all folders

 - In an episode of Beetlejuice, there was a Stool Pigeon that was a well, a Stool Pigeon.
 His phrase of choice was "I'm Telling".

-- A World War II-era cartoon had a guy bragging about his being entrusted with keeping a secret.
+- A Private Snafu short has Snafu bragging about a secret that he knows but won't tell.
 Unfortunately, he ended up becoming exceptionally drunk, and told the nearest woman in the tavern about his secret (being on a ship and its coordinates), who also turned out to be a Nazi spy, resulting in his death and the implication that he went to hell for it.
 In other words, he acted as a Drug Doug on himself.
 This cartoon can also be seen at the International Spy Museum.

 - Mako in The Legend of Korra is a Concerned Corey in the episode "Peacekeepers", ratting Korra out to the President to prevent her from doing something completely irrational and escalating the Water Tribe's civil war.